aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 Amazon SageMaker provides every developer and data scientist with the ability to build, train, and deploy machine learning models quickly.
 Amazon SageMaker is a fully-managed service that encompasses the entire machine learning workflow.
 You can label and prepare your data, choose an algorithm, train a model, and then tune and optimize it for deployment.
 You can deploy your models to production with Amazon SageMaker to make predictions at lower costs than was previously possible.

-SageMaker Debugger provides a way to hook into the training process and emit debug artifacts (*aka* "tensors") that are representative of the state of the training at any given point in the training lifecycle.
+`SageMaker Debugger <https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html>`__ provides a way to hook into the training process and emit debug artifacts (a.k.a. "tensors") that represent the training state at any given point in the training lifecycle.
 Debugger then stores the data in real time and provides a way for you to analyze the data through a concept called "rule".
-Rules encapsulate logic to analyze tensors and react to anomalies therein.
+Rules encapsulate logic to analyze tensors and react to anomalies.

 Setup
 =====